 - 1 medium Granny Smith or other tart apple (peeled, cored, and diced)

 - Freshly ground black pepper

 - 1 lime (juiced)

 - 2 green onions thinly sliced (for garnish, optional)

 - 2 cups white rice cooked according to instructions (optional but recommended)

-If you enjoyed my Jamaican Black Bean Soup recipe then you should probably like me on Facebook and follow me on Pinterest too.
+If you enjoyed my black bean soup recipe then you should probably like me on Facebook and follow me on Pinterest too.
 That’s what I would do at least, because if you don’t get to know me but you still use my recipe it is kind of like taking candy from a stranger, and your mom taught you not to do that.
 Don’t disobey your mom, subscribe to Fox Valley Foodie today.